-Picayune Newsmedia, LLC, a new Mississippi entity wholly owned by Carpenter Newsmedia, LLC [CNL] purchased The Picayune Item, The Poplarville Democrat and related publications from Community Newspaper Holdings, Inc. [CNHI] of Montgomery, Ala.
-Thursday.
-CNL is an affiliate of Boone Newspapers, Inc. [BNI] with offices in Natchez, Miss., and Tuscaloosa, Ala.
+FARMVILLE—Farmville Newsmedia, LLC, a new Virginia entity wholly owned by Carpenter Newsmedia, LLC (CNL), purchased The Farmville Herald from the Wall family on Friday.
+CNL is an affiliate of Boone Newspapers, Inc. (BNI) with offices in Natchez, Miss., and Tuscaloosa, Ala.

-Linda Gilmore will continue at The Item and The Democrat as publisher.
-Todd Carpenter of Natchez is BNI’s president and chief operating officer and is principal owner of CNL.
-James B. Boone, Jr., of Tuscaloosa, Ala., is BNI’s chairman and chief executive officer of BNI.
+BNI Vice President Steve Stewart, a veteran newspaperman who most recently published newspapers in Suffolk, Va., and Franklin, Va., succeeds Steve Wall as publisher.
+Todd Carpenter, of Natchez, is BNI’s president and chief executive officer and is principal owner of CNL.
+James B. Boone, Jr., of Tuscaloosa, Alabama, is BNI’s chairman and chief executive officer of BNI.

-Carpenter said he and Boone are “deeply appreciative of the confidence CNHI has placed in CNL and BNI as their successors, and we will work hard to merit that confidence.”
-Boone said he shares that appreciation for another opportunity to work with and for The Item, The Democrat and the people they serve.
+Carpenter said he and Boone are “deeply appreciative of the confidence the Wall family has placed in CNL and BNI as their successors, and we will work hard to merit that confidence.”

-CNL has ownership in BNI affiliates in Mississippi, Alabama, Georgia, North Carolina and Virginia.
-Carpenter has been president and COO of BNI for the past nine years.
+CNL has ownership in BNI affiliates in Mississippi, Alabama, Georgia, Louisiana, North Carolina, Texas and Virginia.
+Carpenter has been president and CEO of BNI for the past 10 years.